Suske1956/Boodschappenlijst/Notes.md

 - reset all requirements
 - generate shopping list
 ## Class structure
-### Menu
 The menu will be as simple as possible.
-Obviously there will be a main menu with items like maintenance:
-for instance list and create tables to be decided: whether database operations get their own (sub)menu.
-Giving each class its own menu makes it possible to confine operatins within classes.
-We will get the following classes:
-- Database operations: list tables, reset database
-- Maintenance: add, change and remove shops or items
-- Shopping list: list of items; reset requirements; add and remove requirements; generate shopping list
+The main menu is a class which holds the database name.
+Database operations will be grouped in separate classes each class has its own submenu triggering the methods within the class.
 Notes regarding menu's:
 - I did not find an easy solution for "press any key", so I used "Press ENTER" instead.
+### Class: MainMenu
+#### Attributes
+- database name: string
+#### Methods
+- main menu: starts other menus and passes database name to other classes.
+Also closes the application
-### Database operations
+### Class: Database operations
+#### Attributes
+- none
+#### Methods
+- menu: starts other methods, sets database name
+- list tables: give a list of all table names
+- reset database: remove and regenerate all tables in the database.
-### Maintenance
+### Class: ProductMaintenance
-### Shopping list
+### Class: ShoppingList